+[Pustic.-No. 2.]
+[PUBLIC.-NO. 2.]

-Approved, July 10, 1861.
-[Public.-No. 2.]
-AN ACT to provide for the payment of the militia and volunteers called into the service of the Uni-ted States, from the time they were called into service to the thirtieth day of June, eighteen hunsorvice to the thirtieth day of June, eighteen hundred and sixty-one.
+AN ACT to provide for the payment of the militia and volunteers called into the service of the United States, from the time they were called into service to the thirtieth day of June, eighteen hundred and sixty-one.